Scottish National Party: Social justice

-When Robin Cook MP moved an amendment to legalise homosexual acts to the Bill which became the Criminal Justice (Scotland) Act 1980, he stated "The clause bears the names of hon.
-Members from all three major parties.
-I regret that the only party represented among Scottish Members of Parliament from which there has been no support for the clause is the Scottish National Party.
-I am pleased to see both representatives of that party in their place, and I hope to convert them in the remainder of my remarks."
-When the amendment came to a vote, the SNP's MPs Gordon Wilson and Donald Stewart both voted against the decriminalisation of homosexual acts.
+In 1980, when Robin Cook moved an amendment to legalise homosexual acts to the Bill which became the Criminal Justice (Scotland) Act 1980, the SNP's two MPs Gordon Wilson and Donald Stewart both voted against the amendment.

+In June 2000, the SNP supported the repeal of section 28, a series of laws across Britain that prohibited the "promotion of homosexuality" by local authorities.

+In government in July 2012, the SNP announced that they would legislate for civil and religious same-sex marriage in Scotland.
+The bill was fast-tracked through the Scottish Parliament, and approved with 105 MSPs in favour in February 2014.

 Under Sturgeon's leadership, Scotland was twice in succession named the best country in Europe for LGBT+ legal equality.
-The party is considered very supportive of gays, lesbians and bisexuals - something that historically was not the case, as stated above.
+The party is considered very supportive of gays, lesbians and bisexuals – something that historically was not the case, as stated above.

-Party policy aims to introduce gender self-identification to allow an easier process of gender recognition for transgender community.
-However, the policy is highly controversial within the SNP and many of the party's social conservatives have expressed concerns that the reforms would be open to abuse and allow predatory men into women's spaces.
-The Scottish Government paused the legislation in order to find "maximum consensus" on the issue and commentators described the issue as having divided the SNP like no other, with many dubbing the debate a "civil war".
-In January 2021 a former trans officer in the SNP's LGBT wing, Teddy Hopes, quit the party, describing it was one of the "core hubs of transphobia in Scotland".
+The SNP legislated to improve gender self-identification with the Gender Recognition Reform (Scotland) Bill.
+The policy was controversial within the SNP, with some of the party's social conservatives claiming the reforms could be open to abuse.
+In 2020, the Scottish Government paused the legislation in order to find "maximum consensus" on the issue and commentators described the issue as having divided the SNP like no other, with many dubbing the debate a "civil war".
+In January 2021, a former trans officer in the SNP's LGBT wing, Teddy Hope, quit the party, describing it was one of the "core hubs of transphobia in Scotland".
 Large numbers of LGBT activists followed suit and Sturgeon released a video message in which she said that transphobia is "not acceptable" and that she hoped they would one day rejoin the party.
+In December 2022, the Gender Recognition Reform (Scotland) Bill was passed by a majority of 86 to 39, with nine SNP members voting against the bill and 54 for.

 Particularly since Nicola Sturgeon's elevation to First Minister the party has highlighted its commitments to gender equality – with her first act being to appoint a gender balanced cabinet.
 The SNP have also taken steps to implement all-women shortlists whilst Sturgeon has introduced a mentoring scheme to encourage women's political engagement.

 The SNP supports multiculturalism with Scotland receiving thousands of refugees from the Syrian Civil War.
 To this end it has been claimed that refugees in Scotland are better supported than those in England.
 More generally, the SNP seeks to increase immigration to combat a declining population and calling for a separate Scottish visa even within the UK.
+However, data for 2022 shows that Scotland houses proportionally fewer asylum seekers relative to its population than England.